abelozer/cisco-hints/ios-xr/object-group.md

 7.    object-group name
 8.    commit
 ```
 As you can see there are several options.
 You can specify single host, subnet or address range.
 Also you can use nested object-groups.
+But I do not recommend nesting.

+> **Attention**: Do not use nested object-groups.
+I believe it will be removed from CCO documentation.

+> **Note**: Object-group members have no sequence numbers.
+And you cannot really edit a member.
+But you still can delete and add a member.

 ## Configuring port object-group
 ```cisco